-Gas String trimmers might have swivel heads for dual edging and trimming function, but they are well balanced, give your a clear view of the areas and still cut a crisp line.
+Gas String trimmers might have swivel heads for dual edging and trimming function, but they are well balanced, give you a clear view of the areas and still cut a crisp line.

-Other good features to look out for are adjustable shaft lengths, loop handles, easy rotate trimmer heads, ease of use and spool reload.
+Other good features of best gas weed eater to look out for are adjustable shaft lengths, loop handles, easily rotate trimmer heads, ease of use and spool reload.

-Best Gas String trimmers give you the option of reducing the time spent on trimming a huge lawn, or one that’s filled with ornaments.
+Best Gas weed eater gives you the option of reducing the time spent on trimming a huge lawn, or one that’s filled with ornaments.
 Today, a single trimmer has so many benefits that it’s hard to choose the right one.
-If you’ve decided on this, you can take a look at the features, price, the kind of lawn you have and who often you have to trim it in order to pick one.
+If you’ve decided which one from this best gas weed eater 2020 you buy, you can take a look at the features, price, the kind of lawn you have and who often you have to trim it to pick one.